- About Us

 PE with EBacc Subject

 We are offering places to train in PE along with an EBacc subject.
 To be eligible to apply you need to have a degree in PE or sports related subject area and you will also need an A level at grade C or above in the EBacc subject you would like to train to teach in.
 We are particularly looking for candidates who have an A level in history, maths, English or science.
 You will also need to complete a Subject Knowledge Enhancement (SKE) course prior to starting the course in the EBacc subject you will be training to teach.
-The SKE course will be fully funded and you will receive a government bursary whilst completing it (up until July 2020).
+The SKE course will be fully funded and you could receive a government bursary whilst completing it.
 Places for PE with EBacc subject are limited, therefore, we recommend you apply as soon as possible.

 Main features of the provision